OpenMPT/openmpt/README.md

         To compile the project, open `build/vs2015/OpenMPT.sln` and hit the compile button.

+     -  Visual Studio 2017 Community/Professional/Enterprise

+        To compile the project, open `build/vs2017/OpenMPT.sln` and hit the compile button.

  -  The VST and ASIO SDKs are needed for compiling with VST and ASIO support.

     If you don't want this, uncomment `#define NO_VST` and comment out